ITIL® Foundation

 Overview

-Attendees will gain a general knowledge of the main elements, concepts and terminology used in the ITIL Service Lifecycle, including the relationships between Lifecycle stages, the processes used and their contribution to successful Service Management practices.
-The training features lectures, discussion, team exercises, and quizzes and is followed by the ITIL Foundation Certificate exam.
+Attendees will gain a general knowledge of the main elements, concepts and terminology used in the ITIL Service Lifecycle, including the relationships between Lifecycle stages, the processes used and their contribution to successful service management practices.
+The training features a case study, lectures, discussion, team exercises, and quizzes to prepare participants for the ITIL Foundation Certification exam.

 What You Will Learn